SeisComP/seiscomp/doc/base/tutorials/help.rst

 .. note::

-   The commandline option *-h* can be used with almost all modules.
-No matter how many other commandline parameters were given, *-h* will stop the module and print the help on the commandline.
+   The command-line option *-h* can be used with almost all modules.
+No matter how many other command-line parameters were given, *-h* will stop the module and print the help on the command-line.

 .. _sec_tutorial_help_config-params: